-Payments of interest (including OID, if any) on a Note that is beneficially owned by a non-U.S. Person will be reported annually on IRS Form 1042-S, which the Withholding Agent must file with the IRS and furnish to the Holder.
+Payments of interest (including OID, if any) on a Security that is beneficially owned by a non-U.S. Person will be reported annually on IRS Form 1042-S, which the Withholding Agent must file with the IRS and furnish to the Holder

-In the event that any U.S. withholding or backup withholding tax is imposed, Fannie Mae has no obligation to pay additional interest or other amounts as a consequence thereof or to redeem the Notes before their stated maturity.
+In the event that any U.S. withholding or backup withholding tax is imposed, neither the Issuer nor Fannie Mae has any obligation to pay additional interest or other amounts as a consequence thereof or to redeem the Securities before their stated maturity.